Invariant Aggregator for Defending against Federated Backdoor Attacks: Preliminaries

-\textbf{Threat Model.} The adversary generates a backdoor data sample $\bm{x}'$ by embedding a trigger in a benign data sample $\bm{x}$ and correlating the trigger with a label $y'$, which is different from the label $y$ of the benign data sample.
+The adversary generates a backdoor data sample $\bm{x}'$ by embedding a trigger in a benign data sample $\bm{x}$ and correlating the trigger with a label $y'$, which is different from the label $y$ of the benign data sample.
 We use $\mathcal{D}'$ to denote the distribution of backdoor data samples.
 Then, the malicious clients connect to the federated learning system and insert backdoor data samples into the training set.
-Since the goal of federated learning is to minimize the risk over all clients' datasets, the model can entangle the backdoor while trying to minimize the risk over backdoor samples on the malicious clients.
-Appendix \ref{appendix: backdoor samples} visualizes some backdoor samples.
+Since federated learning aims to minimize the risk over all clients' datasets, the model can entangle the backdoor signals while trying to minimize the risk over all clients.